 - The Best Christmas Pageant Ever by Barbara Robinson

 - The Polar Express by Chris Van Allsburg.
-(The hardcover is $10 at Amazon right now, which seems like a great price.)

 - Frog and Toad All Year by Arnold Lobel (for the story “Christmas Eve”)